"A study of the nuclear changes in atoms is termed as Nuclear chemistry".

 The products of fission, like Ba-139 and Kr-92 are themselves radioactive.
 They emit dangerous radiations for several hundred years.
 The waste is usually packed in concrete barrels which are buried deep in the earth or dumped in sea.
 But the fear is that any leakage and corrosion of the storage vessels may eventually contaminate the water supplies.

-Nuclear chemistry finds its use in many fields.
-Though there are disadvantages in the form of atom bombs, nuclear reactivity for war fare, etc, they find many useful applications too.
-Some of them are1.
+Nuclear chemistry is the study of the chemical and physical properties of elements as influenced by changes in the structure of the atomic nucleus.
+Nuclear chemistry finds its uses in many fields.
+Though there are disadvantages in the form of atom bombs, nuclear reactivity for war fare, radioactive waste, etc. Nuclear chemistry positively contributes to our daily lives and is useful.
+Some of them are:1.
 Light -water nuclear power plan

 2. Breeder reactor